 In ancient Greek drama, the chorus fulfills this role by periodically passing judgment about the fate of the main characters.
 However, by the time of Elizabethan drama, the aside is the province of a single actor.

-Asides are like another dramatic device, the soliloquy, but there are some key differences.
+The aside is like another dramatic device, the soliloquy, but there are some key differences.
 For one thing, asides are brief, passing remarks, sometimes made by minor characters.
 Soliloquys are long speeches.
-And while asides assist the audience in knowing things they would have no other way of finding out, they do not shed any new light on the characters who speak them.
+And while an aside assists the audience in knowing things they would have no other way of finding out, they do not shed any new light on the characters who speak them.

 Examples of Aside